International Affairs and Religious Studies, BA

 Yasser began working at the Food Project and at a farm in Dorchester, he maintained the farm, harvested crops, distributed produce through donations and food markets, and worked on overall logistics.

-In 2020, Yasser won the Community Husky Award that is awarded to students who show exemplary community engagement.
+In 2020, Yasser won the Community Service Leadership award, given to students who show exemplary community engagement.
 He was recognized for his work at the Food Project, Northeastern Crossing, and more.

 Yasser will graduate in 2022 with his Bachelor’s in International Affairs and Religious Studies and his Master’s in Security and Resilience Studies, through Northeastern’s PlusOne program.